 Merging QuickBooks accounts

 You may want to merge one or more of these created accounts with an existing QuickBooks account.
-In particular, you may want to merge the Stripe Checking Account, which represents the bank to which your Stripe payouts are sent, with your actual banking account in QuickBooks:
+In particular, you may want to merge the Stripe Checking Account, which represents the bank where your Stripe payouts are sent, with your actual banking account in QuickBooks: